margaretmf/margaretmf.github.io/creativewriting.md

 These are the roads that heal
 Where the sounds are so good
 On I 40 where the music resounds

+Way back when on this old coach road to the west

 <br>